RotCAtt-TransUNet++: Novel Deep Neural Network for Sophisticated Cardiac Segmentation: Methodology

-where ${L}_1\in\mathbb{R}^{C\times C}$ and ${L}_2\in\mathbb{R}^{C \times C}$ and weights of two Linear layers and the ReLU operator $\delta (\cdot)$, encoding channel-wise dependencies.
-Following ECA-Net \cite{eca}, which emphasizes avoiding dimensionality reduction for effective channel attention, we use a single Linear layer and sigmoid function to build the channel attention map, then used to excite ${O}_i$ to ${\hat{O}}_i=\sigma({M}_i)\cdot {O_i}$.
-The activation $\sigma({M}_i)$ indicates the importance of channels.
+where ${L}_1\in\mathbb{R}^{C\times C}$ and ${L}_2\in\mathbb{R}^{C \times C}$ and being weights of two Linear layers and the ReLU operator $\delta (\cdot)$.
+This operation encodes the channel-wise dependencies.
+Followed ECA-Net \cite{eca} which empirically showed avoiding dimensionality reduction is important for learning channel attention, we use a single Linear layer and sigmoid function to build the channel attention map.
+The resultant vector is used to recalibrate or excite ${O}_i$ to ${\hat{O}}_i=\sigma({M}_i)\cdot {O_i}$, where the activation $\sigma({M}_i)$ indicates the importance of channels.
 Finally, the masked ${\hat{O}}_i$ is concatenated with the up-sampled features of the $i$-th level decoder.